-^{} As of April 1, 2022, students who meet the California Student Tuition Recovery Fund criteria are required to pay \$2.50 for every \$1000 of institutional charges rounded to the nearest \$1000.
+\\ As of April 1, 2024, students who meet the California Student Tuition Recovery Fund criteria are required to pay \$0.00 for every \$1000 of institutional charges rounded to the nearest \$1000.
 See the Tuition and Fee Schedule above for STRF fees per course.
 Total tuition charges for the period of attendance and total charges for the entire educational program are the same and are an estimate of the charges due at the time of enrollment.

-RE-ENROLLMENT COURSE 250 CLOCK HOURS FT-6 1/4WEEKS- PT-12WEEKS
+RE-ENROLLMENT COURSE\\ 250 CLOCK HOURS FT-6 1/4WEEKS- PT-12WEEKS

 The Curriculum is similar to SC-l for a total of 250 clock hours.
-The subjects covered include: Haircutting, Shaving, Sanitation and Hygiene, Massaging, Shampooing, Facials, Salesmanship, Shop Management, Laws and Regulations, Hair Coloring, Hair Relaxing, Hairpieces, Hair Waving and Hairstyling.
-More emphasis is placed on preparation for the barber/cosmetologist license examination including the theory as well as the practical portion of the exam.

 This course is for the student who has previously failed the licensing examination.
-Full time training schedule is 40 clock hours per week.
-This is a 6 1⁄2 week course.
-Part Time training schedule is less than full time (40 hours per week) and must be completed within three 3 months/12 Weeks.
+Full time training schedule is 35 clock hours per week.
+This is a 6 1⁄4 week course.
+Part Time training schedule is less than full time (25 hours per week) and must be completed within three 3 months/12 Weeks.
 This course prepares a student to provide the services as a Barber in the State of California.